ARozar/playground-Eu6lGz8l/statement.md

 # Intro
-Quick sort is an algorithm that is know for its memory efficiency and good overall performance.
+Quick sort is an algorithm that is known for its memory efficiency and good overall performance, particularly on larger unstructured datasets.
 Though most real world programming tasks will not require you to implement quick sort there are many lessons that can be learned based on the approach that it takes and the considerations that one must have when using it.

 Quicksort is a divide and conquer algorithm that partitions items in an array and then performs its sort operation by recursively calling its partition function on increasingly smaller partitions until all of the items are sorted.

 ## Breaking things down
 At the heart of a Quicksort implementation is a partition function that operates on an array passed to it from a start and ending index specified.
-What we refer to as the current partition is the items in the array between the supplied start and end index values.
+What we refer to as the current partition are the items in the array between the supplied start and end index values.

 Each time the partition function is called we
 1. Choose a pivot value that is an index between the start and end index passed to our partition function.